jonbhanson/flutter_native_splash/README.md

   # To restore Flutter's default white splash screen, run the following command in the terminal:
   # flutter pub run flutter_native_splash:remove

-  # color is the only required parameter.
-It sets the background color of your splash screen.
+  # color or background_image is the only required parameter.
+Use color to set the background
+  # of your splash screen to a solid color.
+Use background_image to set the background of your
+  # splash screen to a png image.
+This is useful for gradients.
+The image will be stretch to the
+  # size of the app.
+Only one parameter can be used, color and background_image cannot both be set.
   color: "#42a5f5"
+  #background_image: "assets/background.png"

   # Optional parameters are listed below.
 To enable a parameter, uncomment the line by removing
   # the leading # character.